sarabveer/cable-modem-stats/README.md

 ## Authentication

+### Oct.
+2020

 In late Oct 2020, Comcast deployed firmware updates to the SB8200 which now require authenticating against the modem.
-If your modem requires authentication (you get a login page when browsing to https://192.168.100.1/), then you must edit your config.ini file (or set the matching ENV variables) and set ```modem_auth_required``` to ```True```, and set ```modem_password``` appropriately.
+If your modem requires authentication (you get a login page when browsing to https://192.168.100.1/), then you must edit your config.ini file (or set the matching ENV variables) and set `modem_auth_required` to `True`, and set `modem_password` appropriately.
 By default, your modem's password is the last eight characters of the serial number, located on a sticker on the bottom of the modem.

 There is some kind of bug (at least with Comcast's firmware) where the modem cannot handle more than ~10 sessions.
 Once those sessions have been used up, it seems you must wait for them to expire or reboot the modem.
 I have not been able to successfully log out of the sessions, but this script attempts to keep reusing the same session as long as it can.

+### Sept.
+2021

+In Sept 2021, Comcast deployed another firmware which changed the login flow.
+If you have firmware version `AB01.02.053.05_051921_193.0A.NSH` or higher, please set `modem_new_auth` to `True`.

+This version seems to fix the ~10 session limit from the Oct.
+2020 fimware.
+The `sleep_interval` has been reduced from `300` to `120`.

 ## Run in Docker
 Run in a Docker container with: